ismop/dap/doc/api/results.md

 }
 ```

 Allows you to register a new result.
-You need to supply the similarity value (a float number) as well as the identifiers of this result's assigned section, threat_assessment and scenario.
+You need to supply the similarity value (a float number) as well as the identifiers of this result's assigned profile, threat_assessment and scenario.

 You need to authorize yourself with an administrator account (a token).